When you live in the world's poorest nation, life is an adventure of faith. Thank you for sharing the adventure with us!

 As he was being tortured to death, he told his captors, "You can't kill me, because God is sending me back to my nation to preach forgiveness and reconciliation!"
 A great story of triumphant faith under fire...

-This short film is a beautiful update on an extraordinary life journey, well worth 5mins of your time.
-It's part of a series we're doing telling stunning stories of triumphant faith under fire from Burundi.
+This short film is a beautiful update on an extraordinary life journey, well worth five minutes of your time.
+It's part of a series we've filmed telling stunning stories of triumphant faith under fire from Burundi.
 You hear so much bad news, but there's great news in the mix as well!
 We want to pump out all the good news we can amidst all the heaviness which is also our current reality.
-Do subscribe on YouTube if you want to see the others as and when we release them over the coming weeks...
+Do subscribe on YouTube if you want to see the other films too.

 In 1993 when the war broke out Dieudonne was at Boarding School.
 His father and other relatives were killed.
 He was 17 and it was very difficult to continue at school.
 He was very involved in the Catholic church at this point.
 After two years he went to stay with a friend at university.
 Here he encountered God challenging him to ‘love our enemies and forgive.'
 It was like an audible voice in the room.
 He asked for peace and was filled with peace and joy.